 - You work 10-20 hours per week.

-- You are paid every two weeks with earnings paid directly to you.
+- You are paid on the 15th and 30th of every month with earnings paid directly to you.
 Wages are never automatically paid towards any outstanding ECTC bill.

 - Work schedules accommodate class schedules.